geodynamics/aspect/doc/sphinx/user/install/local-installation/using-candi.md

 # Using candi to compile dependencies

-In its default configuration `candi` downloads and compiles a <span class="smallcaps">deal.II</span> configuration that is able to run ASPECT, but it also contains a number of packages that are not required.
+In its default configuration `candi` downloads and compiles a deal.II configuration that is able to run
+ASPECT, but it also contains a number of packages that are not required.
 We strive to keep the development version of ASPECT compatible